reustonium/barkingowl-frontend/README.md

 Getting started is easy!

-First, to use barkingowl you need to install RabbitMQ.
+First, barkingowl depends on python 2.7, you can download it [here](https://www.python.org/downloads/release/python-279/)

+A second dependency is RabbitMQ.
 You can find information about installing RabbitMQ on your system here: [http://www.rabbitmq.com/download.html](http://www.rabbitmq.com/download.html)

 Next, execute these commands to launch the server: